Velocidex/velociraptor-sigma-rules/docs/content/docs/models/_index.md

 On the other hand when applying the Sigma Rules to live events, `Log Sources` might include live data such as eBPF events or ETW sourced events not usually present in a dead disk image.
-Sigma rules in such a live setting can be used to detect and monitor anomelous conditions in real time.
+Sigma rules in such a live setting can be used to detect and monitor anomalous conditions in real time.

 In the above two examples, the Sigma rules must be written in context